How your small business can save energy during the summer

 Switch to LED light bulbs

-Upgrading to energy-efficient lighting with light-emitting diodes (LEDs) use up to 80% less energy than traditional fluorescent light bulbs and are known to last up to 25 times longer.
+Upgrading to energy-efficient lighting with light-emitting diodes (LEDs) can use up to 80% less energy than traditional fluorescent light bulbs and may last up to 25 times longer.
 They also emit less heat, which can reduce the need for cooling.

 Unplug anything that’s not being used